garybgenett/gary-os/README.md

 such as Windows, and [VirtualBox] is the best choice there.
 VirtualBox also runs on GNU/Linux, if desired.

-On systems with only 4GB of memory virtualization will push system resources to the limit.
+On systems with only 4GB of memory, virtualization will push system resources to the limit.
 Windows will exhaust them completely.
 Using [GRUB] to create a USB drive is a better idea in that case.